Who we help

 The Foundation is committed to helping people with MND and associated neurological conditions.
 It supports initiatives that improve people with MND’s lives through better care and support.
-The foundation is also very interested in funding research work to find a cure for MND.
+The foundation is also interested in funding research work to find a cure for MND.

 The Foundation has funded neuroscience research at the Maurice Wohl Clinical Neuroscience Institute, part of King’s College, London.
 The Institute brings together 170 clinicians and scientists from many disciplines including: neuroimaging, neurology, psychiatry, genetics, cellular biology and drug discovery to advance understanding of disease and develop new therapies for psychiatric and neurological conditions including MND, Parkinson’s disease, dementia, depression, schizophrenia, epilepsy and stroke.

 Built in the grounds of NHS cancer hospitals, there are 15 Maggie’s Centres across the UK.
 Each has professional staff on hand to offer free practical, emotional and social support to people with cancer and their family and friends.
 Maggie Keswick Jencks lived with advanced cancer for two years.
 During that time she created a blueprint for a new type of care; uplighting and sympathetic both internally and externally, the design of each centre being of the highest architectural quality.
-Maggie’s Centres are built around the belief that people should not “lose the joy of living in the fear of dying”.

 Founded in Switzerland in 1971 by a small group of French doctors and journalists who sought to expand accessibility to medical care, Médecins Sans Frontières, also known as Doctors Without Borders, provide medical support and care across national and international boundaries, irrespective of race, religion, creed or political affiliation.
 Now a 30,000 strong international NGO, the staff, mainly volunteers, work extensively in war-torn regions and developing countries affected by endemic diseases who would otherwise have no access to medical help.

 This specialist care centre located within the John Radcliffe hospital offers multidisciplinary care and support to patients and carers living with Motor Neurone Disease.
 The MND Specialist Nurse and Care Centre Coordinator is a critical role which provides a point-of-contact service for patients between clinic visits, and facilitates the communication of information between all those locally involved in an individual patient’s care.
-The Centre Coordinator also provides emotional support for patients and their carers.
-The Foundation is currently funding this position.

 Clinical trials, which can involve thousands of people, are the best method to test whether a medicine is safe and effective.
 Currently there is no complete list of all clinical trials, so it’s unknown which trials have taken place, or what was found in them.
 The AllTrials campaign was launched in January 2013 and calls for all past and present clinical trials to be registered and their results reported.